 In the whole journey, I felt as if I was travelling in a roller-coaster driven over an uneven road.
 When I reached Bumthang and called off the day, my butts and thighs were paining due to bumpy ride.

-When the dinner was done and got under our mattresses to beat coldness of Bumthang, a string of thoughts were rushing in my mind on how I can survive yet another day of bumpy ride from Bumthang to Thimphu.
+When the dinner was done and got under our mattresses to beat coldness of Bumthang weather, a string of thoughts were rushing in my mind on how I can survive yet another day of bumpy ride from Bumthang to Thimphu.

-Recommend you to read following travel experiences and other related exciting stories:
+Recommend you to read following travel experiences and exciting travel stories from Bhutan:

 - Bumdeling – The winter residence of Black-necked cranes in Bhutan.